zwang02/wrf-python/README.md

 https://wrf-python.readthedocs.io/en/latest/installation.html

-On HPC Linux environments, the following lines works with python version 3.5.2
+On HPC Linux environments, the following lines works with python version 3.5.2.
+Any comments or suggestions on issues with installation are welcomed.

     cd ../fortran/build_help